 I had an experience this week that most of us can probably relate to.
 My friend mentioned a recent injury.
-It was one those situations where all I could say was TALK TO A DOCTOR.
+It was one of those situations where all I could say was TALK TO A DOCTOR.
 I mean the bone wasn’t sticking out of their leg, but come on man, get that thing looked at.
 His response “Yeah I should get it looked at.”
-The guilty look on his face said that he knew the importance of actually seeing his doctor, but didn’t want to.
-I started thinking that I see that same look when I talk to entrepreneurs about their bookkeeping processes.
+The guilty look on his face said that he knew the importance of seeing his doctor, but didn’t want to.
+I started thinking, I see that same look when I talk to entrepreneurs about their bookkeeping processes.
 Although there are exceptions to the rule, almost every conversation I have with entrepreneurs (who don’t have a bookkeeper) goes something like this:

 - We start out talking about their company and they are confident and passionate about their business.
 Then they ask me what I do.

 - I explain that I provide Financial Evaluation, and Business Coaching based by Managing the companies Bookkeeping functions, Focusing on their Financial Health and Looking for Process Improvement opportunities.